TanayChow/WB-ImageGallery/README.md

 # WB-ImageGallery
-A simple Image gallery using ReactJs
+A simple Image gallery using ReactJs, please refer to the master branch.